Optinomic/app-builder/README.md

 1. Create a new Rep @ https://github.com/Optinomic with your choosen name.
 Example: `org.optinomic.template.test`
 2. Go to https://github.com/Optinomic/org.optinomic.template.test and choose `Clone or download`
 3. Choose `Open in Desktop`
-4. Make sure your local path points to `your_local_path/optinomic-app-repositorys/org.optinomic.template.test/public`
+4. Make sure your local path points to `your_local_path/optinomic-app-repositorys/org.optinomic.template.test/org.optinomic.template.test`
-5. Double check that you have selected only the `/public` Folder.
+5. Double check that you have selected only the `/org.optinomic.template.test` Folder.
 This should be the root of your [app-repo](https://github.com/Optinomic/org.optinomic.template.test).

 ### Start Building

+1. Change `app_id` in `gulpfile.js`.
-1. check `Build` below.
+2. Check `Build` below.

 ## Build